Korrd/challenge-blue-green/readme.md

 Once up and running, controlling our system is quite easy.
 Scripts are provided by this solution that take care of it with a single command.
 I am going to enumerate and explain them one by one.

+>NOTE: These scripts are meant to be run on the manager node.

 ## Updating our app

 In order to update our app, run either **_deploy-blue.sh_** or **_deploy-green.sh_** using the image tag as parameter.